A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

 The basic idea behind reliable communication over a MAC with feedback is the following.
 Before communication begins, the two transmitters have independent messages to transmit.
 Suppose the transmitters use the channel once by sending a pair of channel inputs which are functions of the corresponding messages.
 Then, conditioned on the channel output, the messages of the two transmitters become statistically correlated.
 Since the channel output is available at all terminals before the second transmission, the problem now becomes one of transmitting correlated messages over the MAC.
 As more channel uses are expended, the posterior correlation between the messages increases.
 This correlation can be exploited to combat interference and channel noise more effectively in subsequent channel uses.
 The objective is to capture this idea quantitatively using a single-letter information-theoretic characterization.

 The Gaarder-Wolf and the C-L schemes exploit feedback in two stages.
 Each message pair is conveyed to the decoder over two successive blocks of transmission.
 In the first block, the two encoders transmit messages at rates outside the no-feedback capacity region.
 At the end of this block, the decoder cannot decode the message pair; however, the rates are low enough for each encoder to decode the message of the other using the feedback.
 This is possible because each encoder has more information than the decoder.
 The decoder now forms a list of highly likely pairs of messages.
-The two encoders can then cooperate and send a common message to resolve the decoder's uncertainty in the next block.
+The two encoders can then cooperate and send a common message to resolve the decoder's list in the next block.
 In the C-L scheme, this procedure is repeated over several blocks, with fresh information superimposed over resolution information in every block.
 This block-Markov superposition scheme yields a single-letter achievable rate region for the MAC with feedback.
 In this scheme, there are two kinds of communication that take place: (i) Fresh independent information exchanged between the encoders, (ii) Common resolution information communicated to the receiver.
 This scheme provides a strict improvement over the no-feedback capacity region.

-Bross and Lapidoth \cite{BrossLapi05} obtained a single-letter inner bound to the capacity rate region by constructing a novel and sophisticated coding scheme which uses the C-L scheme as the starting point.
-In their scheme, the two encoders spend additional time at the end of each block to engage in a two-way exchange.
-During this time, each encoder computes a function of its input and the channel output, and communicates this function to the other encoder.
-After the exchange, they are able to reconstruct the messages of one another in their entirety.
+Bross and Lapidoth \cite{BrossLapi05} obtained a single-letter inner bound to the capacity rate region by constructing a novel coding scheme which uses the C-L scheme as the starting point.
+In their scheme, the two encoders spend additional time at the end of each block to engage in a two-way exchange, after which they are able to perfectly reconstruct the messages of one another.
 In the next block, the encoders cooperate to send the common resolution information to the decoder.
 This coding scheme reduces to the C-L scheme when there is no two-way exchange.